 Benefits of graduate schemes:

-A 'graduate job' refers to any job that a recent graduate is qualified for.
+A 'graduate job' refers to any job that a recent graduate (from an undergraduate or postgraduate degree) is qualified for.
 You may hear graduate jobs called 'direct entry jobs' or 'immediate vacancies.'

 The vast majority of graduates go into graduate jobs rather than schemes.
 There are many more available and, unlike graduate schemes, you will find positions in all kinds of organisations, both big and small.